Dylanlp/typed-ui/app/articles/posts/how-to-train-chatgpt-on-your-business.md

 ---
-title: "The first blog post"
+title: "How to train chatgpt on your business"
 date: "2020-01-02"
 ---